 We are independent.

 We are not affiliated with any religious or political group and do not espouse any particular belief or ideology except respect.

 We strive to provide engaging and non-threatening courses to all, regardless of race, sex, gender identity, sexual orientation, religion, prison, crime, or sentence.
 We are committed to regularly evaluating our program for explicit or implicit biases, and updating our curriculum frequently to ensure that students from all backgrounds feel represented.

-We are respectful and insist on appropriate boundaries between students and volunteers.
-For example, both students and volunteers are expected to be respectful and appropriate in their treatment of racial, sexual, religious, political, and other personal issues.
+We insist on appropriate boundaries between students and volunteers.
+Both are expected to be respectful and appropriate in their treatment of racial, sexual, religious, political, and other personal issues.

 All correspondence between students and volunteers goes through College Guild's central office.
 By assuring anonymity, we protect our students, volunteer readers, and organization.

 We are free to incarcerated people.*

 Students can work on units anywhere and anytime — all they need is a pencil, paper, and time; sometimes this is all they have.